vindaalex/core/homeassistant/components/multizone_thermostat/README.md

 1. Go to <conf-dir> default /homeassistant/.homeassistant/ (it's where your configuration.yaml is)
 2. Create <conf-dir>/custom_components/ directory if it does not already exist
 3. Clone this repository content into <conf-dir>/custom_components/
+4. Reboot HA without any configuration using the code to install requirements
-4. Set up the smarter_thermostat and have fun
+5. Set up the multizone_thermostat and have fun

-# on-off and proportional controller thermostat
+# multi zone on-off and proportional controller thermostat

 ## Control modes:
 ### on-off: